Illinois Hunting Laws and Regulations

-Is completion of a Illinois state agency-approved course required in order to buy a license?
+Is completion of the Illinois state agency-approved course required in order to buy a license?

 Yes, in many cases.
 In order to buy a license, Illinois requires that first-time hunters born after January 1, 1980, must first complete a course approved by the Illinois Department of Natural Resources and IHEA-USA.

 Hunting education is currently required in several U.S. states and Canadian provinces.

 All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hunter Education Certificate.
 Likewise, Illinois will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
 (This is known as “reciprocity.”)

 What Makes a Course Approved?